chriott/DeAMR/README.md

 ```

 II.
 Evaluate if the respective compound is lexicalized or not.
-It might be better to use intuition rather than fixed rules to determine wheter a word combination is productive or nonproductive.
+It might be better to use intuition rather than fixed rules to determine whether a word combination is productive or nonproductive.

 ```